KIR-CellDIVE/DIVE-MAP/README.md

 ## How to cite
-Please, directly cite the respective projects and papers used in the above section.
+Please, directly cite the respective projects and papers referenced in the above section.